 Zane’s position at Integrity Animal Health is that of a Kennel Technician.
 He was introduced to the practice through his father, Dr. Daniel Moore.

 Zane loves working with and being around animals.
 He credits his early love of veterinary medicine to a time when he was watching one of the veterinarians do surgery.
 Right in that moment, he knew he wanted to be able to also help animals.

 His experiences in a veterinary clinic began when Zane would help his dad from time to time by letting the dogs out of the kennels.
 He became a part of a previous clinic his dad worked at by helping take care of the dogs.
-Zane finally became an employee at Verdin Veterinary Services as a kennel technician.
+Zane finally became an employee at Verdin Veterinary Services (now Integrity) as a kennel technician.

 One of his greatest areas of interest is helping with ultrasounds because he thinks the technology is incredible!
 He enjoys gently holding the dogs during the procedure because it strengthens his bond with them.

 Zane grew up in Waycross, Georgia.
 He lives with his parents, one older brother, and two younger sisters.
 Zane’s dog, Aspen, will eat just about anything, and their other family pet, a small dog named Cinder, can escape from just about anywhere!

 His hobbies include playing soccer and engaging in fun outdoor activities.
 In fact, during one of his soccer games, he actually scored a goal with his derriẽre!

 Danyon began working at Integrity in 2014 as a kennel technician.
 After doing that job for about 4 years, he moved into his current role as a technician assistant.
 His dad, Dr. Daniel Moore, is a veterinarian, so Danyon has grown up being around veterinary medicine.